VinInn/MallocProfiler/README.md

 <img width="1734" alt="image" src="https://github.com/VinInn/MallocProfiler/assets/4143702/a18fe3e3-c6a2-4c4b-ae78-3247e55d17f3">

-## instrumenting user code
+## Instrumenting user code

-demos/instrumentationDemo.cpp contains a simple examaple of how to instrument user code: it is supposed to track and report all allocation performed while filling a hash-map (std::unordered_map)
+demos/instrumentationDemo.cpp contains a simple examaple of how to instrument user code: it is supposed to track and report all allocations performed while filling a hash-map (std::unordered_map)

 compile it with
 ```